Stellar halos tracing the assembly of ultra-faint dwarf galaxies: Summary and discussion

-In this work, we investigate merger events as the formation scenario of stellar halos around Ultra-Faint dwarf galaxies (UFDs).
+In this work, we investigate merger events as the formation scenario of stellar halos around UFDs.
 We study the impact of different merger and progenitor properties and focus on reproducing the stellar halo observed in Tucana~II by \citet{chiti:2021,chiti:2023, Jensen:2024}.

-To this end, we developed a suite of 47 N-body simulations of isolated \textit{dry} mergers between two idealized progenitors of Tucana~II with a stellar resolution of a single solar mass.
-We use \code{DICE} \citep{perret_dice_2016} to generate the initial conditions, assuming an exponential profile for the stellar component of both progenitors, and \code{Arepo} \citep{weinberger_arepo_2020} to evolve the simulation until the post-merger galaxy virializes.
-The suite explores different merger trajectories and progenitors properties, assigning to each simulation a unique set of five parameters: i) the specific angular momentum $l$, ii) the specific kinetic energy $k$, iii) the merger mass ratio $M_1/M_2$, iv) the dark matter content $M_{\rm DM}/M_\star$, and v) the half-mass radius of the more massive progenitor $R_{1/2}$.
-For each post-merger galaxy, we quantify the formation of a stellar halo using two properties: the half-mass radius $R_\star$, and the fraction of stars $f_5$ at high radii (>$5 R_\star$).
+To this end, we developed a suite of 47 N-body simulations of isolated dry mergers between two idealized progenitors of Tucana~II with a stellar resolution of a single solar mass.
+We used \code{DICE} \citep{perret_dice_2016} to generate the ICs, assuming an exponential profile for the stellar component of both progenitors, and we used \code{Arepo} \citep{weinberger_arepo_2020} to evolve the simulation until the post-merger galaxy virializes.
+The suite explores different merger trajectories and progenitors properties, assigning to each simulation a unique set of five parameters: i) the specific angular momentum, $l$, ii) the specific kinetic energy, $k$, iii) the merger mass ratio, $M_1/M_2$, iv) the dark matter content, $M_{\rm DM}/M_\star$, and v) the half-mass radius of the more massive progenitor, $R_{1/2}$.
+For each post-merger galaxy, we quantified the formation of a stellar halo using two properties: the half-mass radius, $R_\star$, and the fraction of stars, $f_5$, at high radii (>$5 R_\star$).

-We develop a neural network-based emulator to avoid the extreme computational cost expected from a high-resolution sampling of the selected 5-dimension parameter space.
-Via the emulator, we quickly obtain the properties of one million post-merger galaxies, i.e., $R_\star$ and $f_5$, and study the dependency of the stellar halo formation on the initial conditions of the merger and progenitors.
-By comparing the emulated properties to Tucana II observations, we infer consistent merger and progenitor characteristics.
-Additionally, we compare the stellar surface density of simulated post-merger galaxies and Tucana~II to further validate the merger scenario.
+We developed a NN-based emulator to avoid the extreme computational cost expected from a high-resolution sampling of the selected five-dimensional parameter space.
+Via the emulator, we quickly obtained the properties of one million post-merger galaxies -- $R_\star$ and $f_5$ -- and studied the dependency of the stellar halo formation on the ICs of the merger and progenitors.
+By comparing the emulated properties to Tucana II observations, we inferred consistent merger and progenitor characteristics.
+Additionally, we compared the stellar surface density of simulated post-merger galaxies and Tucana~II to further validate the merger scenario.